You will pay in-state/in province tuition/fees directly to your host campus.

 Regardless of Plan A or Plan B, students exchanging to or from Canada, apply for financial aid at their home campus.

 On-Campus housing during fall semester is very competitive and cannot be guaranteed.
-Spring semester on-campus housing is much easier.
+During spring semester, on-campus housing is much easier.
 During the 2017/2018 school year, the only on-campus housing option for NSE students is University Village...it is apartment-style with a kitchen.
 A meal plan is not required.

 Meal Plans Per Semester